hkim-etri/ExplainMeetSum/README.md

 So, you need acl2018_abssumm/ for dialogue act files.

 ## Model (Multi-DYLE)
-**Multy-DYLE** model extensively generalizes DYLE to enable using a supervised extractor based on **human-aligned extractive oracles**.
+**Multi-DYLE** model extensively generalizes DYLE to enable using a supervised extractor based on **human-aligned extractive oracles**.

 ![](img/model_structure.png)